oracc/nammu/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1414437.svg)](https://doi.org/10.5281/zenodo.1414437)

-As of September 2021, the recommended desktop tool for Oracc edition is [Nisaba](https://github.com/oracc/nisaba), an extension for Visual Studio Code.
+Please note that as of September 2021, the recommended desktop tool for Oracc edition is [Nisaba](https://github.com/oracc/nisaba), an extension for Visual Studio Code.

 # Nammu: Desktop GUI for Oracc